-11 Presumably, some of these maximisers, like totally, are in the diachronic process of attaining a more general semantics (Pertejo & Martínez 2014).
+&lt;sup>10Presumably, some of these maximisers, like "totally", are in the diachronic process of attaining a more general semantics (Pertejo and Martínez, 2014).
 Other maximisers are left behind.
-Compare, for instance, #this is fully sad.
+Compare, for instance, "#this is fully sad".

-- (26) a.
-It was usually / typically warm, last year. - b.
-The speech was expectedly / possibly / necessarily long. - (27) a.
+- b.
+The speech was possibly / necessarily long. - (27) a.
 It was unusually / atypically warm, last year. - b.
-The speech was surprisingly / impossibly / unnecessarily long.
+The speech was impossibly / unnecessarily long.